scribe-public/demo-remediation/README.md

 3. Scanning for exposed secrets in the source code.
 4. Gaining visibility into the lineage of workloads in production—where they were built, their source, and ownership.
 ## 4. Using the Demo: Step-by-Step
-1. Fork the demo repository into your own GitHub organization.
+1. Download the demo repo TAR file and push it to your GitHub organization
+   1. Download named demo-pipeline-0.1.3.tar.gz to your local machine.
+   2. In your GitHub organization create a new repo named demo-pipeline.
+   3. On your local machine, expand the repo TAR file and push it to the newly created GitHub repo tar -vxf demo-pipeline-0.1.3.tar.gz cd demo-pipeline-0.1.3 git init git commit -m "Upload demo pipeline files" git branch -M main git remote add origin https://github.com/scribe-security/demo-pipeline.git git push -u origin main
+   Check that the GitHub repo now contains the demo files.
-2. Generate a GitHub personal access token with the following permissions:
+3. Generate a GitHub personal access token with the following permissions:
 ![PAT_Permissions1](images/patnew.png)

-3. Store the token in a repository Action secret named DEMO_GH_SECRET (Settings → Secrets and variables → Actions → New repository secret)
+4. Store the token in a repository Action secret named DEMO_GH_SECRET (Settings → Secrets and variables → Actions → New repository secret)
-4. Log into your Scribe Hub account and generate a new API token (Account → API Token → Create API Token)
+5. Log into your Scribe Hub account and generate a new API token (Account → API Token → Create API Token)
 ![API_Token_Scribe](images/api1.png)
-5. Store the Scribe API token in an Action secret named SCRIBE_TOKEN (Settings → Secrets and variables → Actions → New repository secret)
+6. Store the Scribe API token in an Action secret named SCRIBE_TOKEN (Settings → Secrets and variables → Actions → New repository secret)
-6. You are now ready to run the build pipeline.
+7. You are now ready to run the build pipeline.
    Navigate to the Actions tab in your GitHub repository and run the workflow titled Build to GCR.
 This workflow will:
    - Build a container from the source code
    - Push the image to the GitHub container registry